magento/devdocs/guides/v2.1/extension-dev-guide/routing.md

 Where:

-* `%routerId` - The name of the router in Magento.
+* `%routerId` - specifies the name of the router in Magento.
     See the reference tables in the [Router class section].
-* `%routeId%` - The unique node id for this route in Magento.
+* `%routeId%` - specifies the unique node id for this route in Magento.
-* `%frontName%` - The first segment after the base URL of a request.
+* `%frontName%` - specifies the first segment after the base URL of a request.
-* `%moduleName%` - The name of your module.
+* `%moduleName%` - specifies the name of your module.

 For more details, see [`routes.xsd`].